Your Guide to Disability Pride Month

 How can you support the disability community?

-Disability Pride Month is a time to celebrate the hard work and accomplishments of the diverse disability community and spread awareness on how you can support our community.
+While, Disability Pride Month is a time to celebrate the hard work, resilience, and accomplishments of the diverse disability community.
+It’s also an opportunity to spread awareness about how we can all be better allies and support this community in meaningful ways.

 People with disabilities are just that, people.
-We are no different than anyone else.
+We are no different from anyone else.
 We all want respect, patience, honesty, and kindness.
-However, there are things that you should know about interacting with someone with a disability.
+However, there things that you should know about interacting with someone with a disability.

 1. Don’t talk to us in a weird way.